Marcus-allen-phy/Causal_set_code/README.md

 ## Structure

 - causal_sets: contains the classes necessary for both the sprinklings and the SMI calculations
-- docs: contains ipython notebooks with examples and tutorials
 - tests: contains unit tests (i.e. short, hard-coded tests which are not random and run fast)

-## Testing